Expensify/Bedrock/docs/cli.md

 	-maxJournalSize <#commits>  Number of commits to retainin the historical journal (default 1000000) -hctreeExperimentalMode        Enable HC-Tree journal commits for both leaders and followers

-	With `-hctreeExperimentalMode`, HC-Tree nodes write leader and follower commits to `hct_journal` and do not create legacy journal tables.
-This is a one-way transition: once `hct_journal` exists, starting without the flag aborts with "cannot downgrade from hct_journal, restore from backup".
-Existing legacy tables remain readable for synchronization.
-On first initialization, the newest legacy commit is moved atomically into `hct_journal`, preserving older legacy history.
-With no legacy history, HC-Tree starts at its initial CID 1; legacy-only databases create a blank legacy entry at commit 1 to keep numbering aligned.
-Subsequent startups reuse the journal without rebasing it.
-A no-op transaction writes `bedrock_hct_journal_anchor` so SQLite records its journal row.
-This table is created atomically with the initial legacy-entry transfer; an interrupted initialization that leaves it missing is rejected on startup.
-Before becoming leader, the node requires a contiguous HC-Tree journal and, if any legacy entries remain, the newest legacy ID must be exactly one less than the oldest HC-Tree CID.
-An unsupported boundary aborts the node; promotion does not prune journal entries.
-Use the flag only on nodes intended to participate in this rollout.

 	Quick Start Tips:
 	-----------------
 	In a hurry?
 Just run 'bedrock -clean' the first time, and it'll create a new database called 'bedrock.db', then use all the defaults listed above.
 (After the first time, leave out the '-clean' to reuse the same database.)
 Once running, you can verify it's working using NetCat to manualy send a Ping request as follows: